 On the other hand, if they perform poorly, employees are often the first to be fired.
 Likewise, they are also commonly targeted for efficiency, such as a reduction in pay or layoffs.

 In addition to the three aspects above, employees are interested in better working conditions and opportunities for self-actualization.
-Thus, they want the company to not only provide generous compensation.
-They also want to satisfy their social and personal needs through social interactions at work.
-And they also need opportunities to meet their needs for self-actualization, self-development, and being valued.
+Thus, they want the company to provide generous compensation, satisfy their social and personal needs through social interactions at work, and provide opportunities to meet their needs for self-actualization, self-development, and value.